 There are a number of ways you could add a memorable addition:

-- With our specially designed notelets that allow you write some thoughts or words for the ceremony then bury them and the wildflower will grow.
+- Promises: our specially designed wildflower seed infused notelets that allow you write some thoughts or words for the ceremony then bury them and the wildflower will grow.

 - Release doves